Diagnosis

 To prepare for your appointment:

-• Make a list of any signs and symptoms you're experiencing.
-Include those that may seem unrelated to the reason for your appointment.
+• Make a list of your symptoms.
+Include those that may not seem related to the reason for your appointment.

 • Make a note of key personal information.
 Include any major stresses or recent life changes.

-• Make a list of all medications that you take.
-Include prescription and nonprescription drugs, vitamins and supplements and note the doses.
+• Make a list of all medicines that you take.
+Include prescription and nonprescription drugs, vitamins, and supplements.
+Note the amount that you take of each, called the dose.

-• Consider taking a family member or friend along.
-Sometimes it can be difficult to remember all the information provided during an appointment.
+• Think about taking a family member or friend along.
+Sometimes it can be tough to remember all the information you get during an appointment.
 Someone who goes with you may remember something that you missed or forgot.

 Some basic questions to ask include: